callstack/react-native-testing-library/website/docs/Queries.md

 ### `ByA11Value`, `ByAccessibilityValue` (deprecated)

 :::caution
 This method has been marked deprecated, as is typically too general to give meaningful results.
-Therefore, it's better to use one of the following options:
+Therefore, it's better to use one of following options:
-* [`toHaveAccessibilityValue()`](https://github.com/testing-library/jest-native#tohaveaccessibilityvalue) Jest matcher to check the state of element found using some other query.
+* [`toHaveAccessibilityValue()`](https://github.com/testing-library/jest-native#tohaveaccessibilityvalue) Jest matcher to check the state of element found using some other query
 * [`*ByRole`](#byrole) query with `value` option
 :::